Zaphoood/tresor/README.md

 ```
 go build ./cmd/tresor
 ```
-This will save the executable to the root of the project.
+This will save the executable to the working directory.

 ## Usage